 The last book in the Bible begins, “The revelation of Jesus Christ, which God gave him” (Rev 1.1 NRSV).
 The word “God” always refers to “the Father” in the book of Revelation.
 Thus, there is no room in this book for the unbiblical doctrine of the Trinity that church fathers wrongly formulated during the fourth century, pronouncing that if anyone denies this teaching he or she is not a Christian.
 That is flat wrong!

 What is the institutional church doctrine of the Trinity?
 It is that God is one essence consisting of three c0-equal and c0-eternal persons: the Father, the Son Jesus Christ, and the Holy Spirit.
-Some trinitarian scholar equate “essence” with “being,” thus, differentiating the triune God as a being from these three individual persons who they do not regard as beings.
-Trinitarians claim they are monotheistic–belief in the existence of only one god/God.
+Some trinitarian scholars equate the words “essence” and “being” and thereby differentiate the triune God as a being from these three individual persons who they do not regard as beings.
+Trinitarians claim that they are monotheistic, meaning they believe in the existence of only one god/God.
 But I think trinitarianism looks like belief in three gods, even though trinitarians deny this.

 Trinitarianism has never escaped the charge of belief in three gods/Gods.
-The book of Revelation, like other New Testament (NT) literature, says the Father and Jesus sit together on the Father’s throne in heaven.
-And since trinitarianism says the Father and Jesus are two separate persons, and each of these two persons is God, that makes two Gods sitting together on the Father’s throne.
-There is no way you can compute this, slice this, or explain this any other way!
-And when you figure in the Holy Spirit, that’s three Gods.
-Yet Revelation never says anything about the Holy Spirit sitting on that heavenly throne with the Father and the Son, Jesus.
+The book of Revelation, like other New Testament (NT) literature, says God the Father and Jesus sit together on the Father’s throne in heaven.
+And since trinitarianism says the Father and Jesus are two separate persons, and each of these two persons is God, an unbiased person views that as two Gods sitting together on the Father’s throne.
+There is no way you can compute this, slice it, or dice it any other way!
+And when you figure in the Holy Spirit, that makes three Gods.
+Yet the book of Revelation never says anything about the Holy Spirit sitting on that heavenly throne with God the Father and Jesus his Son.

 The Bible declares repeatedly that there is only one true and living God (e.g., John 17.3), who is the God of Israel, the God of the Bible, the God of creation.
 No book or letter in the NT says Jesus has a God, who must be this one God, more than does the book of Revelation.
 It starts out by saying of Jesus, “To him who loves us and freed us from our sins by his blood, and made us to be a kingdom, priests serving his God and Father” (Rev 1.5-6).
 So, according this book, Jesus has a God, and this God is “the Father.”
 Even Jesus himself says in this book: